Article

 Often in grief counselling, a professional will help guide you through your own unique experiences within a framework of this understanding- helping you to articulate your own emotions and work through them in a positive way.

-Understanding the stages of grief
+Understanding the Five Stages of Grief

 Denial and Shock